worthingtonse/client-prompts/Ideas In Progress/QMAIL/QMAIL_FILE_PHASE_1/qmail-format.md

         The text starts here and keeps going until there are is no more writing.
 ```

+## Meta Data
+The meta data is the data about the email but not the email itself.
+The meta data is made up of two parts:
+1. The RAIDA Report: data from the RAIDA that is confirmed and reliable.
+This is of fixed length and does not change.
+2. The User Report: data from the user that may not be true.

 ## Hello World QMail (Phase I example)
 The following is an actual qmail file used in Phase I. The message is simply "Hello World!".
 It can show some status messages.